owulveryck/owulveryck.github.io/content/post/knative-part1.md

 Object-oriented programming is, for example, such a paradigm.
 This paradigm introduces the notion of [connascence](https://en.wikipedia.org/wiki/Connascence) as a metric to measure complexity.

 Those concepts and paradigms helped the developers to structure their code, rising the need to package, and modularized it.
 This introduced the concept of the lifecycle of modules and thus the need for versioning.

 Let's now consider IA based application where the business logic is using compute libraries with a lifecycle that is independent of the development language.

-### Modern connascence: IA application
+### Coupling between software 1.0 and 2.0

+An IA model is a mathematical representation associated with some values.
+Let's call it a software 2.0 (this term has been introduced in late 2017 by Andrej Karpathy in a [blog post](https://medium.com/@karpathy/software-2-0-a64152b37c35), and is slowly becoming a common language in the data world).

+To create an IA based application, there is a need to transcribe this mathematical model into something understandable by a computer, eg. a sequence of bytes.
+To achieve this, the best way is to switch from the mathematical language to a computing language.
+However, this introduces a coupling between the algorithm and the software itself.

+The regular software acts as a host for the machine learning algorithm.

+Let me give an example of such a coupling:

+A machine learning software's lifecycle is composed of two phases: the training phase and the inference phase (to perform prediction).
+To different types of software 1.0 are required to process a machine learning algorithm.
+One for the training phase, and a second one for inference.
+The two software have different goals; They are linked together via the algorithm and its implementation.

+Refactoring the software 2.0 to enhance its efficiency requires to the, the actual value of the software 1.0 is in the prediction phase.
+Therefore, coupling the software 2.0 with its host

+The software 1.0 and the software 2.0 and tidily linked by the language, framework, and modules they are built with.

+Actual deep learning algorithms are sometimes considered as being softwares [^5].

+[^5]: I had the seldom pleasure to talk about this in [dotAI](https://www.youtube.com/watch?v=Gf-pmc7Mykc) a couple of years ago

+### a Babel fish for deep learning

 ### Decoupling software 1.0 and software 2.0

 _Transition_: TODO

-## Coupling inside the software

 ### Splitting the application by domain design

+TODO Explain the problem to run at scale, and the need to seperate concerns

 #### Seeing the problem on a map